evoluteur/evolutility-ui-react/README.md

 ## Other implementations of Evolutility

-[Evolutility-UI-jQuery](https://github.com/evoluteur/evolutility-ui-jquery) using jQuery and Backbone.
+[Evolutility-UI-jQuery](https://github.com/evoluteur/evolutility-ui-jquery) - Model-driven Web UI for CRUD using jQuery and Backbone (for REST or localStorage).

-[Evolutility-Server-Node](https://github.com/evoluteur/evolutility-server-node) using Node.js, Express, and PostgreSQL.
+[Evolutility-Server-Node](https://github.com/evoluteur/evolutility-server-node) - RESTful Micro-ORM for CRUD and more, written in Javascript, using Node.js, Express, and Postgres.

-[Evolutility](http://www.evolutility.org) using ASP.net and Microsoft SQL-Server.
+[Evolutility](http://www.evolutility.org) - Lightweight CRUD framework for heavy lifting with ASP.net and Microsoft SQL-Server.

 ## License